juan-instructor/week-one-review/README.md

 11. Backend work (database setup and connection) [db-intro-setup](https://github.com/juan-instructor/basic-mongodb-setup)

-## Friday Presentations (2)
+## Thursday Presentations (2)

-Each Friday you will have a `~15 minutes` presentations, which counts towards your work during class.
+Each Thursday you will have a `~15 minutes` presentations, which counts towards your work during class.
 For your work to be marked as `completed`, it is **_MANDATORY_** to:

 > [!IMPORTANT]
 > This presentation will help you get ready for the final one.

-1. On Friday provide the `GitHub` repo link in `#practice` channel of at least **_ONE_** project you have finished for the week (`in class project-activities`).
+1. On Thursday provide the `GitHub` repo link in `#practice` channel of at least **_ONE_** project you have finished for the week (`in class project-activities`).
 If you have not fully completed it, then explain why and the challenges you faced in the same `slack` message.
 Doing this I can help you address those challenges in our next session.

-2. On Friday, present your `in-class project/activity` work in our `one-on-one-session`. **_Presentation guidelines_** will be given below.
+2. On Thursday, present your `in-class project/activity` work in our `one-on-one-session`. **_Presentation guidelines_** will be given below.

-3. On Friday, present your `final course project` (It does not have to be finished).
+3. On Thursday, present your `final course project` (It does not have to be finished).
 This will help you get more comfortable for the final presentation.
 Additionally, I will provide feedback so you can implement it in next week's presentation.

 ## 📝 Presentations Guidelines - Friendly chat